franktranvantu/js-array-iteration-methods/README.md

-You can combine filter() and map() to clean an array of unwanted values before transforming the leftover items.
+Combining filter() with reduce(), you can remove values from an array, using the results to compute some value.

-Work some examples in this video.
+Get some practice with this combination.